-Another thing You will need for your baby is a firm quality mattress and bed sheet.
+Another thing You will need for your infant is a firm quality mattress and bed sheet.
 In baby stores, you can find small sheets.
 However, you will only need three to five bedsheets and a waterproof mattress.

 There’s no need to purchase pillows, blankets, or quilts as they can increase the risk of sudden infant death syndrome (SIDS).
 Wearable blankets aren’t safe either, and they are not even necessary if the area where you live has a balanced climate.
-Swaddling blankets may make your life easier as they fold over the baby’s arms.
+Swaddling blankets may make your life easier as they fold over the infant’s arms.

 3. Bottles and Formula

-You will eventually introduce your baby to formula, so you should get several baby bottles ahead.
+You will eventually introduce your child to formula, so you should get several baby bottles ahead.
 Many experts recommend that you keep five different bottles close and notice the baby’s preferences.
 However, two similar products should do.